 Shower immediately after swimming

-It’s important to shower right after your swimming session so your skin can recover without setting off a flare-up.
-If you don’t have time to take a full shower with soap, simply rinse yourself off with plain water.
-You should make this a priority if you swim in chlorinated water.
+Showering right after your swim session can help your skin recover without setting off a flare-up.
+If you don’t have time to take a full shower with soap, simply rinse yourself off with fresh water.
+You should make this a priority if you swim in a chlorinated pool.

 Use chlorine-eliminating shampoos and soaps